mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 #### Modify Hello World Application window size

-This section provides an insight into the capability of launch.json.
+This section provides an insight into the configuration of the application "Launch" profile.

 In VSC, Open _launch.json_ via the Explorer.
-In the "configurations" section, add the required width and height:
+In the "configurations" section, add the required width and height to the environment variable:

 ~~~{.sh}
     "name": ".NET Core Launch (console)",